oils-for-unix/oils/doc/syntax-feelings.md

 ### Braces: Command Blocks and Dict Literal Expressions

-In expression mode, `{}` are used for dict literals (aka hash tables, associative arrays), which makes Oil look like JavaScript:
+In expression mode, `{}` are used for dict literals (aka hash tables, associative arrays), which makes YSH look like JavaScript:

     var d = {name: 'Bob', age: 10}